icehawk/icehawk.github.io/Contents/docs/icehawk/routing.md

 ## Route groups

-If you have a large number of routes in your project, it meight be useful to group them by base paths.
+If you have a large number of routes in your project, it might be useful to group them by base paths.

-The IceHawk component ships with 2 ready-to-use classes to accomplish this approach:
+The IceHawk component provides 2 ready-to-use classes to accomplish this approach:

 * [ReadRouteGroup](https://github.com/icehawk/icehawk/blob/@icehawk/icehawk-version@/src/Routing/ReadRouteGroup.php)
 * [WriteRouteGroup](https://github.com/icehawk/icehawk/blob/@icehawk/icehawk-version@/src/Routing/WriteRouteGroup.php)